We’re for Communities

 - Adult Achievement Awards: Supported jointly by Kingston’s Adult Education Service and Kingston College, the Rotary Club of Kingston holds an awards ceremony at the Guildhall where the Mayor presents certificates to people who have fulfilled personal ambitions in further education in spite of experiencing difficulties and against all the odds.
 The Head of Culture at RBK and Chief Commissioner for Children’s Services commented on the Adult Achievement Awards.
 “I enjoyed the awards very much.
 It serves as a reminder of the struggles and endeavour which people go through in their lives and of the benefits which adult education can bring.
 I appreciate the work that Rotary do, and it is interesting to hear of the other projects you are involved in.”

 - Kids Out: From a small beginning in 1990 when Kingston Rotary Club organised a day out to Thorpe Park for 200 disabled/disadvantaged children, this enterprise has now grown into a nationwide Rotary activity which in 2012 saw 28,000 children attending venues all over the UK.
 Nowadays Kingston, New Malden, Surbiton and Walton on Thames Rotary Clubs join together to organise and host annual trips to Chessington World of Adventures.
-On 10 June 2015 we hosted a fun day out for local children who might otherwise never be able to have an experience which most of us would take for granted.
+We hosted a fun day out for local children who might otherwise never be able to have an experience which most of us would take for granted.
 We are also providing for carers/teachers who will accompany and give specialist care to their charges.
 If you want to see more visit www.kidsout.org.uk

 - Dragon Boat Racing: If you are looking for a great day out by the river then do not miss the annual Rotary Dragon Boat Challenge at Canbury Gardens, Kingston.
 Hundreds of competitors in up to 48 teams battle it out on the river to determine who makes it into the exciting final.
 Market stalls, sideshows and bouncy castles and rides for the kids go to make this a fun filled day, that each year raises thousands of pounds for local charities.
 If you wish to take part in the racing – no experience necessary, and you will be given training (and buoyancy aids, just in case) – find out more by clicking here.